News

 Protests outside offices of Bakkavor shareholders as strike continues

-Unite said that more than 700 workers are currently taking part in continuous strike action at a Bakkavor production plant in Spalding, Lincolnshire, although Bakkavor has disputed that only 450 employees are not attending work.
+Unite said that more than 700 workers are currently taking part in continuous strike action at a Bakkavor production plant in Spalding, Lincolnshire, although Bakkavor has disputed that and said only 450 employees are not attending work.

 The strikes were launched in September of this year after staff rejected a pay rise offered by Bakkavor, with Unite reporting that most workers are paid £11.54 an hour.